jcurran0201/credit_card_fraud_detection/README.md

 Decision Trees relied heavily on immediate transaction amounts and short-term totals, making them overly aggressive Random Forest and XGBoost incorporated broader context: time of day, cardholder age, and transaction history over several days/weeks
 Precision-recall tradeoff is critical: adjusting thresholds and tuning hyperparameters is essential for production-ready fraud detection models
 Among the evaluated models, the Random Forest after RandomizedSearchCV was the most effective at maximizing fraud loss prevention, as it recovered the highest dollar value of fraudulent transactions (~$1.00M) and reduced missed fraud at the lowest value (~131K).
 This indicates the strongest detection capability and the greatest direct financial protection.
 However, this improvement came with a substantial increase in legitimate transactions being flagged incorrectly (~384K) that review burden will be higher and customers might be more frustrated.
 By comparison, the tuned XGBoost model produced fewer false positives than the Random Forest, but it allowed more fraud to go undetected and recovered less total fraud in monetary value.
 If the primary objective is minimizing financial loss from fraud the tuned Random Forest is the most effective model.
-If the goal is a more balanced tradeoff between fraud prevention and customer experience, the tune XGBoost model might be preferable
+If the goal is a more balanced tradeoff between fraud prevention and customer experience, the tuned XGBoost model might be preferable

 ### Areas of Improvement
 One area for improvement in this project would be to make the machine learning model code easier to read by organizing it into reusable def() functions, similar to how functions were used earlier in the project.
 Functions could have been created to efficiently generate ROC AUC and precision–recall curves, feature importance visualizations, and confusion matrices, which would improve both readability and reproducibility.